The Renaissance

 Activity 1.
 What was the Enlightenment?.

-Research the following questions
+To do: Research the following questions

 What was the Enlightenment?

-Give some examples of natural rights.
+What are some examples of natural rights?

 What do citizens agree to in the social contract?